Art, MFA

 - develop a professional package that includes a curriculum vitae/résumé, statement about their work, images of their work, and prepare materials (i.e., teaching and research statement, online portfolio, etc.) for specific careers as a professional emerging artist/designer or in teaching, art, or design-related positions.

 The Master of Fine Arts in art requires a minimum of 60 s.h. of graduate credit.
 Students must maintain a Graduate College program grade-point average of at least 3.00.
 A thesis is required.
-Students complete the degree with a subprogram in one of the following studio art disciplines: ceramics, drawing, graphic design, intermedia and video art, jewelry and metal arts, painting, photography, printmaking, sculpture, or three-dimensional (3D) design.
+Students complete the degree with a subprogram in one of the following studio art disciplines: ceramics, drawing, graphic design, jewelry and metal arts, painting, photography, printmaking, sculpture and intermedia, or three-dimensional (3D) design.

-MFA students must hold an MA in art equivalent to that offered by the University of Iowa.
+MFA students must hold a BA or BFA in art equivalent to that offered by the University of Iowa.
 Transfer credit is decided by faculty review.
-Following completion of the MA, students may be invited into the MFA program.
-Students must earn at least 24 s.h. of credit for the MFA degree at the University of Iowa, which may include approved credit earned for the MA in art.
+Students must earn at least 24 s.h. of credit in their primary discipline for the MFA degree at the University of Iowa.

 The MFA in art requires the following coursework.